Los Angeles County Birding Spots

 Directions to Lake Los Angeles: From intersection #10 & 405 Fwys, #405 north 19.9 miles, #5 Fwy north 3.6 miles, #14 Fwy northeast 34.3 miles to exit 35 Hwy #138/Palmdale Blvd., right (east) 9.5 miles to 90th St. E, left (north) 2.6 miles to E. Ave.
 O, 8.1 miles to 170th St. E., left 0.5 mile to N-8.
 For 172nd St. E, go right on N-8 0.2 mile to 172nd, left to Valport, left to 172nd (yes, again), right.
 About 3-5 house down on the right is where they’ve been most recently seen.
 For 167-169th Sts.
 E.: go back to N-8, cross 170th St. E, continue 0.3 mile to 167th St. E., turn right and explore area between 167th-169th & Mossdale & Valport Aves, especially the intersection of 169th St. E. and Mossdale Ave.

 Washington Park in S.E.
 Los Angeles.
-A small population of seven Inca Doves was recently (Feb 6,2014) discovered here.
+A small population of seven Inca Doves, discovered Feb 6,2014, continues, perhaps dwindling.
 Whether they are escapees or wild birds is unknown.
-North of Watts: Maie Ave. between Firestone Blvd and 92nd St. Check the south end of the park, the (possibly abandoned) plant nursery across the street, or the high-tension wire towers at the nursery’s west end.
+North of Watts: Maie Ave. between Firestone Blvd and 92nd St. Check the south end of the park, soccer practice yard, swimming pool, maintenance yard near 91st St., the (possibly abandoned) plant nursery across the street, or the high-tension wire towers at the nursery’s west end.
 Return To Top

 Band-tailed Pigeon Patagioenas fasciata: Fairly common in the canyons of the Santa Monica and San Gabriel Mtns, but they get down into the surburban areas and even downtown L.A. in the Civic Center.
 They’re very quiet when perched or flying.
 Acorns is one of their primary foods, which is why they like the oak-filled riparian canyons, but they are also be found in the mountains among the conifers.
 You rarely see the band in the tail on a perching bird, but the white mark on the nape is fairly easy to spot, the iridescent patch below it a bit less obvious.